 - Best Hanging Basket and Container Garden – You have a variety of hanging baskets and containers on your patio or balcony

-- Best Junior Garden - For individuals aged 11 and under, or youth clubs.
+- Best Junior Garden - For individuals aged 11 and under, schools, youth clubs or uniform groups.
 It can either be an edible garden featuring fruit and vegetables or a wildlife garden featuring plants to attract bees/other insects or even hedgehogs - but junior gardeners must do the majority of the work

 - Best Ornamental Garden - Low maintenance without a lawn, but contains slate, stone or decking with occasional plants or even a water feature.
 Please note ornamental does not mean that you have lots of garden gnomes or other ornaments in your garden.

 - Best Traditional Garden - High maintenance garden, which includes lawns and flowerbeds with all year round colour